Euro Rebounds in Asia on Interest Rate Hike Speculation

 Here are some examples of the 88.6% Fibonacci retracement.

-And just to showcase the versatility across markets, this is the Daily chart for the NASDAQ stock, Apple (Symbol: AAPL): Here the stock price moved down over $27 in four days, then retraced to within a few cents of the 88.6 level, before moving down again.
+And just to showcase the versatility across markets, this is the Daily chart for the NASDAQ stock, Apple (Symbol: AAPL):

 When I trade a Fibonacci retracement, I like the price to hit the level and move away within one or two bars of the timeframe I am using, i.e. not hang around the level for several bars.
 In the three examples above, the price bar hit the 88.6 level once, and once only.
 Secondly, I like the level to be respected cleanly: the price shouldn’t penetrate the level significantly; rather it should hit the level accurately.